Zgirt/QCS-Budget-Proposal/README.md

 ![image 1](https://github.com/user-attachments/assets/3749649c-e2b2-4c15-96ae-7eeecc6eaea3)

-From Table 1, we are requesting **552 bnQu** for base operations over 3 months, likely split into 3 monthly requests.
-Optional marketing boosters could increase the request to **663 bnQu** and **712 bnQu** respectively.
-This budget is below the CCF income rate, leaving funds available for other initiatives.
-The payout schedule depends on other proposals.
-See Table 2 for CCF balance projections including Core Tech budget assumption.
+From table 1 you can see we are asking for 552 bnQu for the base operations for 3 months, most probably split into 3 monthly requests to the computers.
+With optional marketing boosters increasing the request to 663 bnQu and 712 bnQ respectively, spread again over 3 monthly requests.
+This budget is below the CCF income rate and there will be enough funds left to finance other initiatives.
+The payout schedule is not yet set in stone case it also depends on the other proposals.See below table 2 for CCF balance projections including Core Tech budget assumption:

 **Table 2**